smokiesam/JarvisAI/README.md

 1) Jarvis switch to chat mode

-Now the user can ask whatever he feels like in a normal chat , keeping in mind the abilities of an AI To exit this mode and back to the basic functions, we can use-
+Now the user can ask whatever he feels like in a normal chat , keeping in mind the abilities of an AI To exit this mode and back to the basic functions, we can use _
 2) Jarvis exit chat mode